ibeerens/OSDBuilder/README.md

     Import-OSMedia

-Select the version to use.
+Select the index version to use.
 For the Enterprise version this is 3.
 Inject the latest cumulative updates available

     Update-OSMedia -Download -Execute